hariharakumar/kafka-producer/README.md

 This application sends messages to a kafka topic.
+Make sure Kafka and zookeper are up and running on the machine we want to run kafka producer.

+Instructions for Kafka setup : http://kafka.apache.org/documentation.html#quickstart

 Build the Jar : gradle clean build fatjar -x test